idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

                        sponsor:NEAMS;NRIC

 This exercise is comprized of three stady state single physics steps.
+The inputs provided in this step will be gradually improved as the complexity of the steps will improve.
-In the following is a description of each step and the input file used to run it.
+In the following is a description of each stepa of Phase 0 in addition to explanation of the input files.

 ## Step 0.1: